darwinlau/CASPR/README.md

 ## Environment Requirements: ##
 ### Operating System: ###
 CASPR has been developed in Windows and ideally should be run on 32-bit and 64-bit computers running that operating system.
-The toolbox has also been tested to work on the Linux Ubuntu distributions from 14.04 onwards, however some of the dependencies cannot be used.
+The platform has also been tested to work on the Linux Ubuntu distributions from 14.04 onwards, however some of the dependencies cannot be used.

 ### MATLAB: ###
 As the software is run through MATLAB, it is necessary that MATLAB is first installed before running CASPR.
 CASPR has been tested for MATLAB versions 2014a onwards.
 The core of CASPR will work for older versions, however certain newer functions may need to be replaced with the equivalent depreciated function call.